adoyle-h/dotfiles/README.md

 ## Features

-- Manage collections of dotfiles via [dotbot][]
+- Manage collections of dotfiles via [dotbot][].
+See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/install.conf.yaml).
-- Manage shell scripts/completions/aliases/plugins by modules via [bash-it][]
+- Manage shell scripts/completions/aliases/plugins by modules via [bash-it][].
   - Most features are implemented in separate plugins, which could be disabled by yourself.
+  - All my plugins are put in [`bash-custom/`](./bash-custom/) folder.
+And some enabled plugins provided by bash-it.
+Refer to [Enables](#enables).
-- Auto-execute specific scripts for different system (ubuntu/macos and so on)
+- Auto-execute specific scripts for different system (ubuntu/macos and so on).
-- Responsive and pretty PS1, and personalized theme `𝕬`
+- Responsive and pretty PS1, and personalized theme `𝕬`.
-- Collections of shell commands, which locates in `bin/` directory
+- Collections of shell commands, which locates in [`bin/`](./bin/) directory.
-- Manage sub commands, which locates in `bin/sub/` directory.
-Based on [sub][]
+- Manage sub commands, which locates in [`bin/sub/`](./bin/sub/) directory.
+Based on [sub][].
-- My best practices for shell (bash)
+- My best practices for shell (bash).
+- My best practices for [todo.cli](https://github.com/ginatrapani/todo.txt-cli).
+- My best practices for [neovim][].
+See [the configuration](https://github.com/adoyle-h/neovim-config).
-- My best practices for [todo.cli](https://github.com/ginatrapani/todo.txt-cli)
+- My best practices for [tmux][].
+See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/configs/tmux.conf).
-- My best practices for [neovim][]
+- My best practices for git.
+See [the configuration](https://github.com/adoyle-h/dotfiles/blob/master/configs/gitconfig).
-- My cheat sheets based on [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat)
+- My cheat sheets based on [chrisallenlane/cheat](https://github.com/chrisallenlane/cheat).
-- Keep your classified data in `secrets/` folder, which is ignored by git.
+- Maintain your classified data in `secrets/` folder, which is ignored by git.

 ## Installation